xoxkoo/xoxkoo/README.md

 # Anton Durčák 🙋‍♂️
 ### `Software Engineering Student ⌨️`

+I am 20 years old and I come from Slovakia.
+I study at Via University College in Horsens, Software Technology Engineering programme.
+I am starting the 4th semester and I am looking for a part-time job, where I could earn experience in this field.
+I would like to work on things that are meaningful and have a bigger impact on this world.

 ### Languages and tools ⚙️
 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg"/>
 <img align="left" alt="Spring" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/spring/spring-original.svg" />